 Student Financial Services

-Refunds for students who have overpaid Fall 2019 tuition will be processed during the first week of October.
+Spring 2020 Financial Aid Disbursements - Begins the week of January 13th.
 Get your refund faster by enrolling in E-Refund now!

 What is Form 1098-T

 Form 1098-T is an IRS form issued to qualified students by a school to report for each student the payments received for all qualified tuition and related expenses made during a calendar year (January 1 – December 31).
 The form is used by taxpayers to obtain certain qualified educational tax credits on their income tax returns.
 It is also being furnished to the IRS.
 1098-T forms are available online by the end of January following the reporting year.